Compute Shader

 It’s important to know that compute is completely separated from the graphics part of the pipeline.
 This is visible in the following block diagram of the Vulkan pipeline from the official specification:

 In this diagram we can see the traditional graphics part of the pipeline on the left, and several stages on the right that are not part of this graphics pipeline, including the compute shader (stage).
-With the compute shader stage being detached from the graphics pipeline we’ll be able to use it anywhere we see fit.
-This is very different from e.g. the fragment shader which is always applied to the transformed output of the vertex shader.
+With the compute shader stage being detached from the graphics pipeline, we’ll be able to use it anywhere we see fit.
+This is very different from e.g., the fragment shader which is always applied to the transformed output of the vertex shader.

 An example

-The "classical" CPU based particle system would store particle data in the system’s main memory and then use the CPU to update them.
+The "classical" CPU-based particle system would store particle data in the system’s main memory and then use the CPU to update them.
 After the update, the vertices need to be transferred to the GPU’s memory again so it can display the updated particles in the next frame.
 The most straight-forward way would be recreating the vertex buffer with the new data for each frame.
-This is obviously very costly.
-Depending on your implementation, there are other options like mapping GPU memory so it can be written by the CPU (called "resizable BAR" on desktop systems, or unified memory on integrated GPUs) or just using a host local buffer (which would be the slowest method due to PCI-E bandwidth).
+This is very costly.
+Depending on your implementation, there are other options like mapping GPU memory so it can be written by the CPU.
+(Called "resizable BAR" on desktop systems, or unified memory on integrated GPUs) or just using a host local buffer (which would be the slowest method due to PCI-E bandwidth).
 But no matter what buffer update method you choose, you always require a "round-trip" to the CPU to update the particles.

-With a GPU based particle system, this round-trip is no longer required.
-Vertices are only uploaded to the GPU at the start and all updates are done in the GPU’s memory using compute shaders.
-One of the main reasons why this is faster is the much higher bandwidth between the GPU and it’s local memory.
-In a CPU based scenario, you’d be limited by main memory and PCI-express bandwidth, which is often just a fraction of the GPU’s memory bandwidth.
+With a GPU-based particle system, this round-trip is no longer required.
+Vertices are only uploaded to the GPU at the start, and all updates are done in the GPU’s memory using compute shaders.
+One of the main reasons why this is faster is the much higher bandwidth between the GPU and its local memory.
+In a CPU-based scenario, you’d be limited by main memory and PCI-express bandwidth, which is often just a fraction of the GPU’s memory bandwidth.

 When doing this on a GPU with a dedicated compute queue, you can update particles in parallel to the rendering part of the graphics pipeline.
 This is called "async compute", and is an advanced topic not covered in this tutorial.